AsthaRawat/biome/README.md

 | [useValidTypeof](/linter/rules/use-valid-typeof) | This rule verifies the result of <code>typeof $expr</code> unary expressions is being compared to valid values, either string literals containing valid type names or other <code>typeof</code> expressions | <span aria-label="Recommended" role="img" title="Recommended">✅ </span><span aria-label="The rule has an unsafe fix" role="img" title="The rule has an unsafe fix">⚠️ </span> |

 ## Nursery
+** Unfortunately, due to biome not functioning properly, the options useSortedClasses and noSkippedTest were not included as intended.**
 New rules that are still under development.

 Nursery rules require explicit opt-in via configuration on stable versions because they may still have bugs or performance problems.